Goto main content

 Map of Humanity & Inclusion's interventions in Myanmar

-Negotiation between HI and the Myanmar government started in 1994, but the first operations are dated 2008, following Cyclone Nargis.
+Negotiation between HI and the Myanmar government started in 1994, but the first operations are dated 2008, following cyclone Nargis.

 The program, mainly focused on emergency response, was closed at the end of the response operations.
 In 2013, after a new exploratory mission, the program was reopened, initially focused on the possibility of starting humanitarian mine action.